blend-os/website/docs/download/README.md

 </div>

 !!! warning "The latest ISO is not on every mirror yet!"
-    Currently only the main Gitlab build server, the Otus9051 mirror and MEGA have the latest ISO.
+    Currently only the main Gitlab build server, the Otus9051 mirror, MEGA and Sahilister's mirror have the latest ISO.
     The older version hosted on the other mirrors is not installable anymore.

 --8<-- "docs/download/mirrors.md"